 If you need to get a hotel over night in Male before you leave the next morning for your resort, then Octave is your best option:

-A great hotel in the heart of the city of Male with clean rooms and friendly staff. $102USD/night
+Hotel Octave is a great hotel in the heart of the city of Male with clean rooms and friendly staff. $102USD/night

 Centara Grand Island Resort & Spa

-This hotel was AMAZING, it literally looks like it was built yesterday.
+Centara Grand Resort & Spa was AMAZING, it literally looks like it was built yesterday.
 Everything about this accommodation is perfect, the rooms, pools, restaurants, service, fitness center, snorkeling, diving…everything.
 Did I mention that it’s ALL INCLUSIVE?!
 We did a TON of research on all the resorts in the Maldives, and Centara was definitely the best BANG for all the bucks we spent.

 Tip: Be SURE to pay the extra money for ‘The Club’, as you’ll get a LOT more perks than with a regular stay (see below).